 RobecoSAM is pleased to see that over the years, participation rates in the RobecoSAM Corporate Sustainability Assessment have continuously risen – with a record number of companies taking part in this year’s assessment – indicating that sustainability is increasingly rising to the top of corporate agendas and becoming more mainstream.

-On the following pages, RobecoSAM offers insights highlighting opportunities and risks deriving from economic, environmental and social trends and developments that have an impact on the competitive position of companies in each of the 59 industries analyzed.
+RobecoSAM offers insights highlighting opportunities and risks deriving from economic, environmental and social trends and developments that have an impact on the competitive position of companies in each of the 59 industries

-In addition to the companies’ sustainability scores derived from the CSA, a qualitative screen based on RobecoSAM’s Media & Stakeholder Analysis (MSA), which evaluates a company’s response to critical sustainability issues that may arise during the year, is also applied to determine eligibility for inclusion in The Sustainability Yearbook.
-This aligns the Yearbook’s methodology with any decision by the DJSI Design Committee to exclude a company from the DJSI, which is also based on the MSA.
+In addition to the companies’ sustainability scores derived from the CSA, a qualitative screen based on RobecoSAM’s Media & Stakeholder Analysis (MSA) is also applied to determine eligibility for inclusion in The Sustainability Yearbook.
+The MSA is based on an examination of media coverage and publicly available stakeholder information provided by RepRisk ESG Business Intelligence and evaluates a company’s response to critical sustainability issues that may arise during the year.
+This process aligns the Yearbook’s methodology with any decision by the Dow Jones Sustainability Index Committee to exclude a company from the DJSI, which is also based on the MSA.